 - The home is your primary residence

 - You’re legally responsible for the mortgage or rates payments

 - You have no other way of paying the mortgage or rates arrears, such as accessing savings or the sale of assets

 According to the ATO, you will generally be ineligible for an early release of superannuation for mortgage assistance if you are:

 - not currently in arrears on your mortgage or council rates, even if you expect to have difficulty making future repayments

 - in arrears on your mortgage or council rates but your mortgagee or council is not threatening to repossess or sell your home

-You can’t use this condition of release to access funds to repay rental arrears.
+The ATO further advises that you can’t use this condition of release to access funds to repay rental arrears.